 carpentry workshops producing garden furniture and wildlife accessories

-a garden growing vegetables for cooking and plants for sale
+a garden growing vegetables for cooking and sometimes plants for sale

 Co-workers work alongside staff and volunteers on all elements of our enterprise, gaining work and life skills.
 We accept co-workers who are independent in terms of their personal care and welcome support workers to attend where appropriate to ensure that all co-workers have the best experience at Phoenix.